onsotiL/Kickstarter_Analysis/README.md

-# An Analysis of Kickstarter Campaigns (Performing analysis on Kickstarter data to uncover trends)
+# An Analysis of Kickstarter Campaigns
 ## Overview of the Project
 An upcoming playwright Louise is interested in beginning a crowdfunding campaign to fund her upcoming play Fever.
 The project analyzes data from other crowdfunding campaigns to come up with trends that can help her make decisions about her own campaign.